-A Targeted Metabolomics-Based Assay Using Human Induced Pluripotent Stem Cell-Derived Cardiomyocytes Identifies Structural and Functional Cardiotoxicity Potential [in Toxicological Sciences, February 2020]
+A Targeted Metabolomics-Based Assay Using Human Induced Pluripotent Stem Cell-Derived Cardiomyocytes Identifies Structural and Functional Cardiotoxicity Potential [Toxicological Sciences, April 2020]

 Jessica A. Palmer, Alan M. Smith, Vitalina Gryshkova, Elizabeth L.R.
 Donley, Jean-Pierre Valentin, Robert E. Burrier